gcapes/swc-pr-tutorial/_episodes/03-remotes.md

 ## Subsequent PRs
-We have seen how pulling the upstream branch enables us to resolve a merge conflict, but you should use this technique to update your gh-pages branch before submitting another PR.
+We have seen how pulling the upstream branch enables us to resolve a merge conflict, but you should also use this technique to update your gh-pages branch before submitting another PR.